-A summary of the estimated effects of online course-taking from the 2SLS IV models and OLS regression models are presented in Table 2.
+We begin by presenting a summary of the estimated effects of online course-taking for credit recovery from the 2SLS IV models and OLS regression models for high school graduates in Table 3.
 Focusing first on the sample of all high school graduates, the general pattern of effects shows no statistically significant differences in earnings between online course-takers and students with no online course-taking in high school in the first two years post-graduation.
-There are also no statistically significant difference in the number of quarters students worked in the first two years after high school graduation (see Figure 4 for a graphical summary of these results across all 2SLS IV model specifications).
-However, the trend in both the OLS regression and 2SLS IV models is toward an increasingly negative effect of online course-taking in high school that becomes larger and statistically significant by the third year post-graduation.
-The models estimated separately for students who ever enrolled in college after graduation and those without any college enrollment suggest that the negative effect is considerably larger when comparing students with and without online course-taking who enrolled in college.
-The annual earnings decrement for these young adults is greater than -\$3,000 in the third and fourth years following high school graduation.
+Table 3 also shows, however, that the trend is toward an increasingly negative effect of online course-taking on earnings, which becomes larger and statistically significant by the third year post-graduation (in both the OLS regression and 2SLS IV models).
+When the study sample is restricted to the subsample of students who failed at least one course in high school (about half of all high school graduates), the pattern of results is similar, and the estimated effects are all negative in sign, although not statistically significant.
+Figure 4 presents these results graphically.